timelic/JMaster-Duel-Bot-README/README.md

 ## Features
 The tool's features currently are:
 - [Botting solo duels for XP](https://www.youtube.com/watch?v=hJbZtvzDB1Q) (and therefore unlimited lifetime mission gem rewards)
+*Note: It's now recommended to use the "Solo XP Network Bot" instead.*
+- [Solo XP Network Bot](https://www.youtube.com/watch?v=ZbN9Vcv_FmM) (level your account up to level 50 easily and earn gems)
+- Complete All Solo Chapters Network Bot (automatically completes the entire solo mode within 5 minutes and gives you ~18.000 gems on a new account)
+*Note: This feature is currently not publicly available but this might change in the future.
+This feature is very useful for account selling.*
+- [Botting PvP Duels](https://www.youtube.com/watch?v=fMmEmrLBQoA) (currently only with passing turns but will be extended to support dueling with certain decks like [D.D.
+Dynamite deck botting](https://www.youtube.com/watch?v=-JT3NS8Iar8))
 - Starting, quitting, pausing and resuming the game
 - [Instant Win](https://www.youtube.com/watch?v=7_rI8beVxaM) (story mode)
 - Set your LP